daniel-gil/go-design-patterns/creational/factory/README.md

 ```

 ### DataStoreFactory
 The `DataStoreFactory` handles the registering and storage of the factory methods.
+This component has all the necessary to instanciate any of the registered `DataStore`
+but will be the `CreateDatastore` the responsible to decide which concrete `DataStore`
+will be used.

 ```go